codeIvy/xinference-helm-charts/README.md

 # install xinference
 helm install xinference xinference/xinference -n xinference --version 0.0.1-v<xinference_release_version>

-## If you are having troubles with missing libcuda
+## If you are having troubles with missing libcuda, but you are sure it is present.
 ```
 # Create nvidia-runtime.yaml at the root level
 cat > nvidia-runtime.yaml <<EOF